 For our patients and community we aim to:

-- Treat patients as individuals, and with the highest level of dignity and respect
+- Treat all patients with dignity and respect

-The overall aim of the stoma care service is to provide an informative and supportive service to our patients.
-This will begin when you meet your stoma care nurse, usually before surgery.
-You will be given information regarding stomas and stoma surgery, and on admission to the hospital your stoma care nurse will talk to you about whether you have understood this information, and discuss any questions or anxieties you may have.
+The aim of the stoma and internal pouch nursing service is to provide an informative and supportive service to all our patients with either a stoma, enterocutaneous fistula or internal pouch.
+This will begin when you meet your specialist nurse, usually before surgery.
+You will be given information regarding your surgery and the ideal site for your stoma will be selected.
+On admission to the hospital, your specialist nurse will talk to you about whether you have understood this information and discuss any questions or anxieties you may have.

 After your operation you will be shown how to care for your stoma, including how to empty and change the appliance independently.
 You will be given information regarding your diet, ongoing supplies, returning to work, common problems and much more.

 If you are a local patient you will be followed up in the stoma clinic two weeks after you are discharged.
 If you live outside the area then you will be referred to a stoma care nurse based in your area, who will provide ongoing support.